Mean-Field Liquidation Games with Market Drop-out: The Model

 \subsection{Heuristics}

-In this section we heuristically derive a family of strategies in terms of which we can formulate a fixed-point problem for equilibrium mean trading rates.
+In this section we {\it heuristically} derive a family of strategies in terms of which we can formulate a fixed-point problem for equilibrium mean trading rates; {a rigorous proof is deferred to Section \ref{sec:single_player_verification}}.
 Following Graewe et al \cite{PUR} the main idea in solving our liquidation games is to reduce the problem of finding the optimal liquidation strategies to the problem of finding the optimal liquidation time for which we derive an explicit representation.

-One of the main difficulties when solving our liquidation games with market drop-out is that the underlying control problems are control problems of absorption that {cannot} be rewritten as control problems with pointwise constraints on the controls and/or state process.
-As a result, it is not obvious how to identify the Hamiltonians associated with a single/the representative player's optimization problem.
+One of the main difficulties when solving our liquidation games with market drop-out is that the underlying control problems are control problems of absorption that {\sl cannot} be rewritten as control problems with pointwise constraints on the controls and/or state process. {Rewriting the problem as a problem with state constraints would require an additional non-negativity constraint on the control as in \cite{PUR}. }